 Seasonal concentration of our growth combined with our recurring revenue model create seasonal variation in our results of operations.
-A significant number of new and existing Network Partners bring us new HSAs and CDBs beginning in January of each year concurrent with the start of many employers' benefit plan years.
+Revenue results are seasonally impacted due to ancillary service fees, timing of HSA contributions, and timing of card spend.
+Cost of revenue is seasonally impacted as a significant number of new and existing Network Partners bring us new HSAs and CDBs beginning in January of each year concurrent with the start of many employers' benefit plan years.
 Before we realize any revenue from these new accounts, we incur costs related to implementing and supporting our new Network Partners and new accounts.
 These costs of services relate to activating accounts and hiring additional staff, including seasonal help to support our member support center.
-These expenses begin to ramp up during our third fiscal quarter with the majority of expenses incurred in our fourth fiscal quarter.
+These expenses begin to ramp up during our third fiscal quarter, with the majority of expenses incurred in our fourth fiscal quarter.